-Darren was a finalist in the 2011, 2012 and 2013 Lexpert® Competitions, "Rising Stars - Leading Lawyers Under 40", and as a result has been listed as one of the "Litigators to Watch" in the 2012 Lexpert® Guide to the Leading US/Canada Cross-border Litigation Lawyers in Canada (US Litigation Guide) published in November 2012.
-He is also set to appear in the 2013 and 2014 editions.
+Darren was a finalist in the 2011, 2012 and 2013 Lexpert® Competitions, "Rising Stars - Leading Lawyers Under 40" (then he turned 40!), and as a result has been listed as one of the "Litigators to Watch" in the 2012 and 2013 Lexpert® Guides to the Leading US/Canada Cross-border Litigation Lawyers in Canada (US Litigation Guide) published in November 2012 and 2013.
+He is also set to appear in the 2014 edition of this publication.

 Darren donates time to the University of Calgary, College of Law by volunteering to judge various moots, including the McGillivray Moot.